Math 190 Topic Summaries

-This section is review.
-Make sure you understand Examples 1, 2, 3, and 5.
+Make sure you understand Examples 1, 2, 3, 5, and 6b).
 It is not necessary to know the names of the properties.
 You should spend only a little time studying open and closed interval notation.
 Interval notation is important but you will have many opportunities to practice it throughout the semester.
-Make sure you review PEMDAS and review adding and subtracting fractions by finding a LCD.
+Make sure you review order of operations or PEMDAS and review adding and subtracting fractions by finding a LCD.
 Surprisingly it is easier to multiply and divide fractions than it is to add and subtract fractions, since you do not need a common denominator to multiply or divide fractions.

 Exponent notation is often preferable to radical notation because in exponential notation you can use the laws of exponents.
 Many exercises challenge you to rewrite radical notation in exponential notation and then apply one of the laws of exponents.

 In general the webassign exercises are a bit misleading in that after doing the exercises you may think that most roots (rational exponents) simplify like the cube root of -125 simplifies to -5.
 This is not so.
 Most roots (rational exponents) do not simplify.
 For instance the cube root of -124 or the cube root of -126 do not simplify further.
 They are perfectly good numbers that are already simplified and may arise as a solution to a problem in math, science, or engineering.
 You must become comfortable working with these numbers.